tophefo/IpCamera/README.md

 ```

+For the above notifications to work you will need to setup multiple users with the same email address's at the Openhab cloud.

 ## Special notes for different brands

 **Amcrest**

 It is better to setup your AMCREST camera as a DAHUA thing type as the old alarm checking method is used in AMCREST and the newer method is used in DAHUA that is stream based.
-This means less CPU and load on your server if you setup as Dahua.
-See special notes for Dahua.
+This means less CPU load on your server and far better response to alarms if you setup as Dahua.
+Please read the special notes for Dahua as they will apply.

 **Dahua**

 The camera I have requires the snapshot set to 1 second updates and also the schedule set to record it before the snapshot will respond at 1 second rates.
-I found setting it to send it to a NAS without it having any NAS setup allowed the snapshot to be generated.
-The cameras default settings worked.
+I found that chaning the settings to send the snapshot to a NAS without it having any NAS settings allowed the snapshot to be generated every second.
+The cameras default settings worked, but it improved when the motion schedule was removed for snapshots.

 **Hikvision**
 Each alarm you wish to use must have "Notify Surveillance Center" enabled under each alarms settings in the control panel of the camera itself.
-The CGI/API and also ONVIF are disabled by default on the cameras and also are needed to be enabled and a user created that is the same as what you have given the binding.
+The CGI/API and also ONVIF are disabled by default on the cameras and also are needed to be enabled and a user for ONVIF created that is the same as what you have given the binding.
 If your camera does not have PTZ then you can leave ONVIF disabled and just enable the CGI/API that way the camera connects faster.

 If you need a channel or control updated in case you have made a change with the cameras app, you can call a refresh on it by using a cron rule.